sgmurphy/wordpress-plugins/weglot/readme.txt

 When you’re ready, you can edit your translations directly in your Weglot dashboard.

-= Can I edit my translations? =
+= Can I edit my translations or buy professional translations? =

 With Weglot Translate, you can modify translations under the « Translations » tab in your Weglot account,[here](https://dashboard.weglot.com/translations/).
 If you change a translation, it’s automatically saved and displayed on your website.
+You can also order professional translations from your Weglot Dashboard.

+= Can I edit my translations or buy professional translations? =

+With Weglot Translate, you can modify translations under the « Translations » tab in your Weglot account,[here](https://dashboard.weglot.com/translations/).
+If you change a translation, it’s automatically saved and displayed on your website.
+You can also order professional translations from your Weglot Dashboard.

+= How does Weglot roll out updates? =

+When Weglot has a new update available, WordPress will notify you of the new version.
+If you have auto-updates enabled, there’s nothing more to do on your end—it will automatically install the latest version for you.
+That’s it—no need to worry about backing up your translations or anything like that.

+= What can I translate with Weglot? =

+You can translate all your WordPress and WooCommerce content with Weglot.
+This includes visible elements like your homepage, blogs, and other landing pages, but even invisible parts, like your metadata.
+You can also use Weglot to add media translations.

 = Can I add translated images and videos? =